Based on DAO (both 1.0 and 2.0), DAism aims to be a platform that gives birth to, provides resources to, and motivates contributions to DAOs.

-Six years have passed since the publication of Vitalik's article in 2014, we have gone through ICO bubbles, crash of crypto markets, and wild DeFi parties.
+Seven years have passed since the publication of Vitalik Buterin's article in 2014, we have gone through insane ICO bubbles, crash of crypto markets, and DeFi's booming parties, but these events still haven't led us to understand the essense of a DAO.
 Now it is time to re-examine DAO and survey its nature.

 Some of us may still remember that in Bitcoin's early years there was a popular saying "Bitcoin is anonymous".
 You could even see it on bitcoin.org.
-However on one hand some people fear that the external centralized world would block blockchain's development and on the other hand still quite a few people in the blockchain world are reluctant to lose their power, "Anonymity" as one of the core features of blockchain gradually fades away in recent years.
+However on one hand some people fear that the centralized world would block blockchain's development, and on the other hand still quite a few people in the blockchain world are reluctant to hand over their established power in blockchain activities.
+Due to these factors, "Anonymity" as one of the core features of blockchain gradually fades away in recent years.

-Up till now still no one can prove he/she owns an amount of bitcoins even when he/she shows the private key for a wallet address which has that amount because it is possible for some reason someone else has that private key as well or it's a stolen one.
+Up till now still no one can prove he/she owns an amount of bitcoins in an address even when he/she shows the private key to the address because it is possible, for some reason, someone else has that private key as well or it's a stolen key.

-You may say: OK I can prove that I own the private key of this wallet address by sending you some bitcoins from this address as long as I can afford it----however we know magicians can do it as well!
+Someones may say: OK I can prove that I own the private key to this wallet address by sending you some bitcoins from this address as long as I can afford it----however we know magicians can do it as well!

 Or how can we prove that we don't own bitcoins anonymously?
-Can anyone tell me who is the real owner of the private key of the famous address which has one million bitcoins and has been claimed to be owned by Satoshi Nakamoto?
+Can anyone tell me who is the real owner of the private key to the famous address which has one million bitcoins and is claimed to be owned by Satoshi Nakamoto?

-To simply put, an externally owned account can be used by a human being and a contract account can only be used by smart contracts rather than human beings.
-The differences between these two types of accounts cannot be told by human beings with naked eyes.
+Simply put, an externally owned account is used by human beings and a contract account can only be used by smart contracts.
+However the differences between these two types of accounts cannot be told by human beings with naked eyes.

 If we go further and think big we can imagine that an externally owned account might be used by an AI controlled entity as well since no one can tell whether or not its private key is possessed by a human being or an AI controlled entity.

-Ethereum's handling of accounts goes one step further in removing control of blockchain from human beings.
+Ethereum's handling of accounts goes much further in removing control of blockchain from human beings.
 We believe blockchain's anonymity means isolating blockchain from human control.

-I know many people are striving to defend their power to the death...
+We know many people are striving to defend their established power to death...

-I am convinced that there is voting fraud in the past US election.
-My special life experience tells me that all popular elections held in the history there are nearly zero cases in which there was no voting fraud.
+I am convinced that there was voting fraud in the past US election.
+My life experience tells me that among all popular general elections held in the history, there have been nearly zero cases in which there was no voting fraud.
 However most of the election results were accepted just because the voting fraud was limited or could be tolerated or in some cases the election results were forced to be accepted.

-I noticed that both Facebook and Twitter have been questioned multiple times by the US government this year.
-Obviously without regulations these media giants cannot even survive a single day!
-However if they try to play the role of information screening, these media giants de facto play the roles in our society to block and screen useful and meaningful information, and misconduct.
-This is like law-enforcement personnel commit law-breaking activities.
-A recent case is that many of Donald Trump's twitter messages were marked as "This claim about election fraud is disputed" and he may not change this by commanding "You're fired", because this act of blocking and screening is protected by Section 230 of Communications Decency Act.
-For the US society, it hurts but there're still no better solutions to preventing cheating, by presidential candidates or social media platforms.
+I noticed that both Facebook and Twitter have been questioned multiple times by the US government these years.
+These media giants cannot even survive a single day if they don't follow some rules!
+However when they play the role of information screening, these media giants would eventually misconduct and do evil.
+This is like law-enforcement personnel committing law-breaking activities.
+A recent case is that many of Donald Trump's twitter messages were marked as "This claim about election fraud is disputed" and he couldn't change this by commanding "You're fired", because this act of blocking and screening is protected by Section 230 of Communications Decency Act.
+For the US society, it hurts but there're still no better solutions to preventing cheating.

-In human beings' society we have to tolerate this but in a blockchain-driven world we can resist falsification and censorship.
+In a human being's society, we have to tolerate this but in a blockchain-driven world we are able to eliminate falsification and censorship.

 Compared to human beings, computer programs don't naturally have this bug of cheating.
-Nearly half of the population in the world are using smart phones.
+Nearly half of the population in the world today are using smart phones.
 These billions of smart phones are doing complicated calculations day and night, but no smart phones are cheating.
-As for the handling of US election votes, the statistics is just simple addition actually!
+However the handling of US election votes is just a simple calculation: addition!

 This is irrational.

 Let's take MakerDAO as an example.
-Its governance has two main task: management of Vault and adjustment of stability fee.
+Its governance has two main tasks: management of Vault and adjustment of stability fee.